 Henes and Sonnleitner (2007) employed a dynamic strategy based on the response of the dissolved oxygen (DO) signal upon a brief disruption to the feed.
 In cultures where substrate limitation is maintained and there is no excess substrate available (glucose or ethanol), the DO will rise sharply in response to cessation of the feed.
 If the culture is largely overfed, there will be no immediate DO response when the feed stops.
 In the case of slight overfeeding, the peak observed in response to the interruption of the feed will be smaller in magnitude compared to the previous peak.
 These features can be used to maintain an optimal feed rate by adjusting the feed rate up or down based on the DO response in reaction to regular interruptions to the feed.

 Other microbes require different dynamic feeding strategies based on the unique physiology of each organism.
 The cases described above are just a few examples of dynamic feeding strategies for Saccharomyces cerevisiae published in the literature.
-A host of other strategies have been developed for other organisms, allowing bioprocess substrate delivery to be optimally controlled with a variety of strain genotypes or process setpoints.
-This can simplify experimental conclusions and increase confidence that the optimal performance of a microbe is measured in each run.
+A host of other strategies have been developed for other organisms, allowing bioprocess substrate delivery to be optimally controlled with a variety of cell line genotypes or process setpoints.
+This can simplify experimental conclusions and increase confidence that the optimal performance of the culture is measured in each run.

 Rapidly Develop Dynamic Processes with Culture Biosciences

-Culture Biosciences’ cloud based bioreactors are able to support many different dynamic feeding strategies, including pH and DO-stats, OUR, CER and RQ-stats and custom schemes developed for specific organisms and bioprocesses.
-In addition, Culture’s bioreactor capacity allows for the rapid development, optimization, and validation of dynamic processes, accelerating customers' timelines towards measuring optimal strain performance.
-Conversely, failure to invest in the development of these dynamic strategies can lead to increased complexity in data interpretation and potentially inaccurate conclusions about strain performance or process modifications, both of which will delay progress on a project.
+Culture Biosciences’ cloud-based bioreactors are able to support many different dynamic feeding strategies, including pH and DO-stats, OUR, CER and RQ-stats and custom schemes developed for specific organisms and bioprocesses.
+In addition, Culture’s bioreactor capacity allows for the rapid development, optimization, and validation of dynamic processes, accelerating customers' timelines toward measuring optimal cell line performance.
+Conversely, failure to invest in the development of these dynamic strategies can lead to increased complexity in data interpretation and potentially inaccurate conclusions about cell line performance or process modifications, both of which will delay progress on a project.